 - 90 - Nonante

-However, while these may feel more natural for a non-native French speaker to use, they aren’t accepted in Parisian French.
+However, while the French pronunciation of these numbers may feel more natural for a non-native French speaker to use, they aren’t accepted in Parisian French.
 So if you want to say “ninety-nine,” don’t use nonante-neuf, but a classic version - quatre-vingt-dix-neuf.
 It will become simple and come easily in some time, don’t worry.

 We’ve gone over the basic French numbers you might need when learning this language.
 Not so scary in the end, are they?
 That’s all about the inner logic and structure - after you get it, everything becomes much less complicated.

 Of course, it might take you some time to get used to French numbers - after all, there are some complex combinations, such as quatre-vingt-dix-huit or soixante-et-onze.
-Nevertheless, after even a few weeks of active learning, they should come to you naturally - and you shouldn’t even think much about how to count in French.
+Nevertheless, after even a few weeks of active learning or a bit of hard work, they should come to you naturally - and you shouldn’t even think much about how to count in French.

 Just remember to practice regularly - you need to do it more than just once a month.
 Sign up for courses or get our app and make sure that you’re consistent at learning French.